Dominique92/Leaflet.GeoJSON.Ajax/README.md

 * `title: <string>,` // hover label
 * `popupAnchor: [<int>, <int>] | default=[middle,top+5px]`, // point from which the popup should open relative to the iconAnchor
 * `url: <string>,` // url where to navigate when the feature is clicked

-Or any of the following [L.GeoJSON options](http://leafletjs.com/reference.html#geojson-options)
+* Or any of the following [L.GeoJSON options](http://leafletjs.com/reference.html#geojson-options)

-Markers:
+o Markers:
 * `iconUrl: <string>,` // url of icon image
 * `iconSize: [<int>, <int>] | default=img file size,` // Size of the icon.
 * `iconAnchor: [<int>, <int>] | default=[middle,top],` // point of the icon which will correspond to marker's location
 * `degroup: <int>,` // Isolate too close markers by a number of pixels when the mouse hover over the group.

-Or any of the following [L.Marker options](http://leafletjs.com/reference.html#marker-options)
+* Or any of the following [L.Marker options](http://leafletjs.com/reference.html#marker-options)

-Poly*
+o Poly
-Any of the following [L.Path options](http://leafletjs.com/reference.html#path-options)
+* Any of the following [L.Path options](http://leafletjs.com/reference.html#path-options)

 ### <geoJson> URL return must respect the [geoJson format](http://geojson.org/geojson-spec.html):
 ```javascript